 How Does Bluetooth Work?

-Bluetooth operates on a number of different radio frequencies, (79 to be precise) at a rate of 2.45GHz.
+Bluetooth operates on many different radio frequencies (79, to be precise) at a rate of 2.45GHz.

 These frequencies are set apart from radio and operate within their own self-contained “spectrum.”
 This means that the channels are quite efficient and use up very minimal amounts of power when in use.

-Bluetooth devices are able to automatically connect with each other and have the ability to connect up to 8 devices at a time.
+Bluetooth devices can automatically connect with each other and have the ability to connect up to 8 devices at a time.

 What Is the Difference Between Bluetooth and Wi-Fi?

-With the exception of both being wireless communication methods, they have no other similarities at all.
+Except for both being wireless communication methods, Bluetooth and Wi-Fi have no other similarities at all.

 Bluetooth also uses far less power and requires far less security than wi-fi by nature.
 In essence, Bluetooth is wireless communication on a small scale.
 Wi-fi is wireless communication on a massive scale.